Jumperr-labs/jumper-ulogger/samples/nrf52-ble-sample-project/README.md

-# Jumper uLogger - Nordic nRF52 Sample Project
+# Jumper µlogger - Nordic nRF52 Sample Project
 This sample project is the best way to get you started with Jumper Insights for the Nordic nRF52.

 ## Prerequisites